Contracting-out of the State Second Pension

 Final-salary scheme

-Employees who are contracted-out through their employer's final-salary pension scheme receive a national insurance contributions (NICs) rebate of 1.4%, that is they pay 1.4% less in NICs than someone who chooses to remain in S2P i.e. contracted-in.
-The employer receives a rebate of 3.4%.
-These rebates apply to earnings between the employee's and employer's NI thresholds and the upper accrual point (UAP).
+Employees who contracted-out through their employer's final-salary pension scheme received a national insurance contributions (NICs) rebate of 1.4%, that is they paid 1.4% less in NICs than someone who chose to remain in S2P that is, contracted-in.
+The employer received a rebate of 3.4%.
+These rebates applied to earnings between the employee's and employer's NI thresholds and the upper accrual point (UAP).

-Recognising that S2P has different accrual rates applying to different bands of earnings and that the final-salary rebates didn't take this into account as they were a flat rate, a top up pension was introduced.
-This top up pension is based on the difference between what each individual would have received under S2P compared to SERPS assuming that they had not contracted-out.
-It applies to earnings up to the Secondary Earnings Threshold (SET), currently £34,300 (2015/16).
+Recognising that S2P had different accrual rates applying to different bands of earnings and that the final-salary rebates didn't take this into account as they were a flat rate, a top up pension was introduced.
+This top up pension was based on the difference between what each individual would have received under S2P compared to SERPS assuming that they had not contracted-out.
+It applied to earnings up to the Secondary Earnings Threshold (SET).

-The rebate for those who are contracted-out by way of their employer's occupational money-purchase scheme is made up of two parts.
+The rebate for those who were contracted-out by way of their employer's occupational money-purchase scheme was made up of two parts.

-• An age-related rebate is paid after the end of the tax year by HM Revenue & Customs' National Insurance Contributions Office (NICO) directly to the pension scheme.
+- An age-related rebate paid after the end of the tax year by HM Revenue & Customs' National Insurance Contributions Office (NICO) directly to the pension scheme.

-The top up mentioned above for final-salary schemes also applies to money-purchase schemes.
+The top up mentioned above for final-salary schemes also applied to money-purchase schemes.

-For those who were contracted-out via a personal pension/stakeholder plan, no flat rate NICs rebate is payable.
-Employers are also not entitled to any rebate.
-Basically, an age related rebate is paid after the end of the tax year by NICO directly to the pension plan.
-This is based on the actual earnings within each band and the age related rebate percentage that applies.
-So, how do you work out what the rebate is?
+For those who were contracted-out via a personal pension/stakeholder plan, no flat rate NICs rebate was payable.
+Employers were also not entitled to any rebate.
+Basically, an age-related rebate was paid after the end of the tax year by NICO directly to the pension plan.
+This was based on the actual earnings within each band and the age-related rebate percentage that applied.
+So, how did you work out what the rebate was?

 You'll need to have a copy of the rebates that apply at the different ages.